OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 be a location for a Transmission request for each placement;
 * a Bid response can also be extended (field "ext") in different objects.
 It can be a place for Transmission responses.
 * It is acceptable in OpenRTB to send an empty response for a no-bid.
-It must be considered as a Receiver failure of the Prebid SSO Transmission if the Transmission relies on the Bid request/response..
+In this case, the Transmissions must end with a failing status.
+This should not impact the final Audit Log because if there is no bid, the bidder doesn't provide any Addressable Content and won't appear in the Audit Log.

 # The Transmission Results